casualGamer-dev/Nuon/doc/HACKING/CodingStandards.md

   o Testing:
   o Documentation:

-The subheading is a particular area within Tor.
+The subheading is a particular area within Nuon.
 See the ChangeLog for examples.

 Then say what the change does.
 If it's a bugfix, mention what bug it fixes